Our Last Day in Heda

 Amazing Snorkelling on Heda Beach

 Finally we managed to get Jerome to change and try the sea.
 Once in we could not get him out.
-The water was super clear and the rocks meant there were far more fish than on the sandy beaches and coves.
+The water was super clear and the rocks provided us with some exciting snorkelling, with far more fish than on the sandy beaches and coves.

 A little way off shore were two pontoons and underneath there were swarms of stripy fish in a range of colours.
 Jerome and Chris took the underwater camera and managed to snap some pictures of the shoals swimming around…and a few of each other too.
 We realised how hard it is to get good pictures in the sea with all the movement and erratic light.
 Once we got Jerome in the water it was almost impossible to get him out, finally and tired out he emerged from a long swim and snorkel for some well earned snacks.

 After a bite to eat and a drink Jerome wandered off along the concrete beach to see what some of the other children were up to.
 He watched as one family caught crabs and shrimps in the rock pools between the boulders, and eyed another man fishing from the sea wall.
 However, it was not long before he was back in the water snorkelling again and playing ball.